 This passage struck a chord with me.
 I worked for five years as a lawyer at the World Health Organization.
 The organization has hundreds of acronyms for different departments, processes and systems and I was probably able to remember two dozen or so at most.
 My favourite was GSM, which stands for Global Management System, an important online administrative tool.
-The acronym GMS was already taken, so a modified acronym was created.
+The acronym GMS already existed, so they created a new one.

 Think about acronyms in the context of your presentations.
 It is one thing to use them with people who understand them; it is an entirely different matter when speaking to an outside audience.
 What is obvious to you will not necessarily be obvious to them.
 A confused audience means a reduced chance of getting your message across.

 8 tips for using acronyms in a presentation: